 When you are ready to book, simply add your products along with the duration of the rental to your cart in our online shop.
 Our daily price for the bikes and gear gets cheaper as the duration increases.
 Depending on the start and finish date that you choose, your daily rate will automatically be updated.

 Some cyclists may want to bring their own panniers which is also fine.
 All of our touring bikes come with a rack attached (at no extra charge) which most, if not all panniers will attach to.
 We will be happy to send you pictures of the rack with dimensions to make sure your panniers will fit.
 If you would like to use your own panniers please make a note in your order or send us an email and let us know.

-At Globalwheels we also have four pedal choices: Shimano SPD-SL, Shimano MTB, Flat / Normal or Bring your Own.
-When booking your bike please ensure to choose your pedal preferences while you are adding the item to your cart.
+At Globalwheels we also have five pedal choices: Shimano SPD-SL, Shimano MTB, Look, Flat / Normal or Bring your Own.
+When booking your bike please let us know your pedal preferences in the notes section of the cart.

 Due to demand, there may be a chance when you’re booking that you are unable to reserve your bike and gear during your preferred dates.
 If this is the case, please get in touch and we can let you know any other times the bikes are available as you may be flexible with your travel dates and could arrange your trip to coincide with the times the bikes are available.
 Please note that Spring and Autumn are our peak seasons and we recommend getting in touch and booking as early as possible to ensure we have stock available.

 Note for our customers interested in using the courier service